AthenZ/athenz/docs/aws_temp_creds.md

 ### Athenz Domain Configuration

 ```
-getAWSTemporaryCredentials: unable to retrieve AWS account for: <domainName>
+Athenz Configuration Error: unable to retrieve AWS account for: <domainName>
 ```

 The domain, identified in the `<domainName>` field, does not have AWS account id configured.
 Follow the steps in the `AWS Account ID Registration` section to register your AWS account id for your domain.